kevintomsgithub/chat-app-python/README.md

 NOTE: `main` being the file name ```main.py```

 ## Accessing the Application
-* Go to `http://localhost:5000` in any web browser
+* Go to `http://localhost:5000` or `http://127.0.0.1:5000` in any web browser.
+If the url didn't work then you can open the file `index.html` under templates.
 * Similarly open couple other tabs with the same URL mentioned above

 ## Result